 There is an Olympic-size lap pool, a bubble pool and an area for children’s water play.
 For a bit of a thrill, you can hop down a slide that is built into a gorgeous rock feature, which curves gently into the water.

-If your idea of a good time is to rest and relax in a spa-like environment and forget for a moment that you are living in a crowded and noisy city, this should definitely be the pool of choice.
+If your idea of a good time is to rest, relax and rejuvenate in a spa-like environment and forget for a moment that you are living in a crowded and noisy city, this should definitely be the pool of choice.

 Note.
 To swim at SAFRA Yishun (and at any other SAFRA facilities for that matter), you will need to register as a member or have a member sign you in as a guest.